floooh/sokol/README.md

 # sokol_args.h

 Unified argument parsing for web and native apps.
-Uses argc/argv on native apps and the URL query string on web apps.
+Uses argc/argv on native platforms and the URL query string on the web.

 Example URL with one arg: